dave14305/FlexQoS/README.md

 ![Shellcheck](https://github.com/dave14305/FlexQoS/actions/workflows/shellcheck.yml/badge.svg)

-This script has been tested on ASUS RT-AC68U, running ASUSWRT-Merlin 384.18, using Adaptive QoS with Manual Bandwidth Settings
+This script has been tested on ASUS RT-AC86U, running ASUSWRT-Merlin 386.7_2, using Adaptive QoS with Manual Bandwidth Settings

 ## Quick Overview:

 - Script allows reclassifying Untracked traffic (mark 000000) from current default class to any class
-- Script Changes Minimum Guaranteed Bandwidth per QoS category to user defined percentages for upload and download.
+- Script changes Minimum Guaranteed Bandwidth per QoS category to user defined percentages for upload and download.
-- Script allows for multiple custom QoS rules using iptables rules
+- Script allows for multiple custom QoS rules using iptables
 - Script allows for redirection of existing identified traffic using AppDB rules

 ## Adaptive QoS Setup

-1. Enable Adaptive QoS in the router's GUI.
+1. Enable QoS in the router's GUI.
 2. Set QoS Type to Adaptive QoS
 3. Set Bandwidth Setting to Manual Setting
-4. Set WAN packet overhead to match your WAN connection type (up to Merlin v384.19)
-5. Set your Upload Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
+4. Set your Upload Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
-6. Set your Download Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
+5. Set your Download Bandwidth in Mb/s to 85-95% of your worst speedtest results without QoS enabled
-7. Set your QoS priority mode to one of the predefined modes or choose Customize and set your own.
+6. Set your QoS priority mode to one of the predefined modes or choose Customize and set your own.
 If you customize, it is recommended that you keep Learn-From-Home at the bottom of the priority list.
-8. Hit Apply.
+7. Hit Apply.

 ## Installation: